Long Distance Moves

 Take note of where you want your furniture to go once it gets to your new residence and make sure you have enough room for everything.
 For example, let’s say your new home is smaller than your current home.
 If this is the case then there’s a strong possibility that you’ll feel overcrowded if you keep and bring all your furniture.

 You must find a space for each item.
 If you don’t have enough room for an item, then seriously consider getting rid of it before moving day.

 Also, be sure to find out if the doorways in your new home have adequate space for your furniture.
 In some situations, it’s extremely difficult (if not impossible) to transport furniture through the doorways of older homes.
 Getting an accurate measurement of your furniture will help you determine if you will run into any problems.

 6. Label Boxes

 Make a good effort to label your boxes while packing.
 Write the details of what you’ve packed on the outside of each box and what room it should be placed in upon arrival.
 This will help you save time unpacking and find everything in your new home.

 This will also help the movers place items in the right area.
 After all, you don’t want the movers to place your bedroom items in your kitchen!

 Movers must offer compensation for items that are lost or damaged during transportation.
 However, the amount of compensation they are required to provide varies depending on the type of insurance coverage present and the details of your contract with them.

 Full valuation protection covers your items from potential moving damage, but you must pay an extra fee if you want to increase the coverage.
-With full valuation protection in place, the mover will replace or repair item that gets damaged during the move.
+With full valuation protection in place, the mover will replace or repair an item that gets damaged during the move.
 Make sure you ask the prospective mover about valuation so that you hire the right company.